koray7/Giphy-Search/README.md

 ## Building the App
 In building this app you will have to consider the following:
-* How to capture user inputed data in a form/input field in React.
+* How to capture user input data in a form/input field in React.
 * Using `state` in React to keep tracking of changing data values.
 * Rendering data in child components through prop drilling.
+* "Lifting" state to belong to the most common ancestor component, `SearchContainer`

-In the second part of our app we will update our search to search the Giphy API proper, not our static JS object.
+In the second part of our app we will update our search to query the Giphy API proper, not our static JS object.

 ## Part 2

 ### Search the Giphy API

 - With the API we're using, you will need to [register for an API key](https://developers.giphy.com/).
 The API key is free, and only takes a minute or two to setup.
-- Go ahead an look at the [documentation](https://developers.giphy.com/docs/) to determine the API's proper usage.
+- Browse through the [API documentation](https://developers.giphy.com/docs/api#quick-start-guide) to determine which endpoints are best suited for our use case, as well as how to use them.
-- We're going to be searching the giphy API based on a word or phrase to return a collection of results.
+- We're going to be searching the Giphy API based on a word or phrase to return a collection of results.
-- Load in Axios, and use it to make an HTTP request to the API search endpoint using the user's query.
+- Use `fetch` to make an HTTP request to the API search endpoint with the user's query.
-- Pass the data to the Results component to be displayed.
+- Pass the data to the `Results` component to be displayed.

-### Finish Search
+## Hungry for more?

+- What if instead of querying the Giphy API by clicking on the 'Submit' button, we could instead have the app query the API right as we type into the search bar?

-- Lets get rid of Search button and call the external API whenever User is entering string to search (Hint: you may have to make some changes in onInput()).
+- Lets get rid of Search button and call the external API whenever User enters a string to search.
+(Hint: you may have to make some changes in `onChange`).

-- Now that you have that working, lets introduce some performance optimization.
-Make changes such that component is only re-rendered if the User changes the search string (Hint: use a lifecycle hook.
-Also, you may have to set the value of `state.query` in another method).
-- After you have made these changes you will notice that even though you are not re-rendering the component, but your app is still making the third-party API call.
-Use one of the other lifecycle hooks to prevent that from happening (Hint: think about componentDidUpdate() lifecycle method).
+- Once you have that working, now notice that the your app is now querying the API literally EVERY time you type, making many many more API requests than you may want to.

+- Look into the terms "Trottle" and "Debounce".
+How might we limit the number of API requests we make, such that we only query the API once the user is finished typing?